sdepouw/learning-ioc/README.md

-learning-ninject
+Learning IoC
 ================

-Playing around with Ninject in various scenarios.
+Playing around with various IoC containers in various scenarios.

 ## The flow of dependencies